 In Terezin, during the summer of 1943, Viktor Ullmann and Petr Kien began collaborating on what was to later emerge as a signature masterpiece of Terezin's musical scene.
 At the time it was also one of the most controversial.
 Der Kaiser von Atlantis (The Emperor of Atlantis, subtitled Death Abdicates), dared to satirize the political situation of WWII while delivering timeless messages of the power of life and death.
 Kien, a talented young artist and poet, penned the libretto while veteran composer Ullmann scored the music.
 From the edited appearance of surviving manuscripts, it seems some aspects of the political allegory were too hot for the "Freizeitgestaltung" to handle.
 After adequate libretto adjustments were made to appease the Jewish cultural heads, the rehearsal process began in earnest.
 During a final rehearsal in September of 1944, SS officers happened by the scene and were outraged at what they heard.
 Any further continuance of the opera's performance was swiftly halted and Der Kaiser von Atlantis was immediately banned.
 Furthermore, the entire cast, orchestra, Ullmann, Kien, and their families were promptly shipped in a transport to Auschwitz.
 Only the composition and the singers survived.

 "So what are we to drink now?
 Blood is what we drink now.
 And what are we to kiss now?
-The devil's backside!
-The world is all confusion and careering like a carousel.
-We're in the coachman's seat!
+The devil's backside!"

 Fides is as good as dead.
 Justitia goes in mortal dread.
 Pietas lies in the straw.
 Patientia loser in the strife.
 Veritas vanished in the sky.
 Honor, faithfulness and love, good bye!